-Matching is the process whereby Together Project pairs a volunteer Welcome Group with a newly arrived, Government-Assisted Refugee (GAR) newcomer or family.
+Matching is the process whereby Together Project pairs a volunteer Welcome Group with a newly arrived refugee household.
 Volunteers join or come together to form a Welcome Group of at least five people.
 In our experience, this is the minimum number of people we believe it will take for the family to develop broad social networks and to feel well-supported.
 To join or form a new Welcome Group, please click here.

 Each Welcome Group will designate one Team Lead to liaise with Together Project and to be the main contact for the family.
 While other members of the group can contact Together Project in urgent cases, we ask that the Team Lead act as the primary contact person in most cases.

 We suggest forming a group with close friends, family, coworkers, or members of your community.
 It is important that your group have an open and honest line of communication with one another in order to delineate roles and responsibilities and to play to your strengths as individuals and as a team.

 For more information about forming a Welcome Group, please contact firstname.lastname@example.org.